These are the most common questions Elf Stacy receives about Santa and Letters.

 4. We reserve the right to refuse service to anyone for any, or no, reason whatsoever.

 5. Each item is custom made and may vary slightly from images posted on the site.
 We may need to take creative license with the positioning of personalized text and other attributes of our items so that they look their best.
+Note that any foul or hurtful language will be edited out as all our items must be PG rated.

 First, Santa Claus is our mispronunciation of the Dutch, "Sinter Klaas".
 Sinter means Saint and Klaas is a nickname for Nicholas.
 They are the same thing (St. Nicholas).
 Kris Kringle is a mispronunciation of the German, "Christkindl", which actually means Christ Child.
 In Germany the child spirit of Jesus once delivered gifts, and somehow the name came to be used for Santa.
 "Father Christmas" is used by many Protestants because they associate sainthood with Catholicism.